 - Invest in Defensive Stocks: Investors should consider investing in defensive stocks during stagflation.
 Defensive stocks are companies that provide essential goods and services that people need regardless of economic conditions.
+Click here to see an example of a company that could be in your defensive stocks portfolio.
 These stocks perform well during a recession or stagflation because their products or services are always in demand.
 Examples of defensive stocks include utilities, consumer staples, and healthcare companies.
 These sectors tend to perform well during stagflation because their products are necessities and can maintain profits even when the economy is stagnant.

 - Invest in Inflation-Protected Assets: During stagflation, investors should consider investing in inflation-protected assets, such as Treasury Inflation-Protected Securities (TIPS).
 TIPS are government-issued bonds that protect against inflation.
 These bonds are designed to keep pace with inflation, which means that the interest rate on these bonds will increase if inflation increases.
 Investors can also consider investing in commodities like gold or oil during stagflation.
 These assets tend to perform well during inflationary periods because their prices tend to increase when inflation rises.

 - Diversify Your Portfolio: Diversification is always important when investing but is even more critical during stagflation.
 Investors should consider diversifying their portfolios across different asset classes, such as stocks, bonds, and real estate.
 This diversification can reduce the portfolio’s overall risk and protect against the stock market’s volatility during stagflation.

 Stagflation is a challenging economic phenomenon that can significantly impact the stock market.
 Investors must understand the relationship between stagflation and the stock market to make informed investment decisions.